seanhagstrom/Vite-PERN/README.md

 git init
 ```

-> Before you run `npm run seed`, you'll need to create your database in `psql`.
+> Before you run `npm run seed`, you'll need to update the package.json name to the name of your db and create your database in `psql`.
 You can do this from the CLI with the following command:

 ```bash
 createdb your_database_name